-Overhead garage storage racks are a great way to safely store away holiday decorations, seasonal clothes or books.
+Overhead garage storage racks are a great way to safely store seasonal clothing you’re not wearing, holiday decorations or books.
 Pair them with moisture-proof plastic storage containers and you’ve got a great storage solution that keeps your stuff out of the way, but still accessible when you need it.

 If you’re one of those people that loves to show off your tools, then pegboards is where its at.